psmith3/polyglot-v2/README.md

 1) ssh into your NAS.

-2) Enter the following commands at the $ prompt.
+2) Enter the following command:

 		cd volume1/docker/

-3) Enter the following commands at the $ prompt.
+3) Enter the following command:

 		sudo git clone https://github.com/psmith3/polyglot-v2.git

 4) Enter your admin Password:

-5) Enter the following commands at the $ prompt.
+5) Enter the following commands:

 		cd polyglot-v2/

 		./install.sh

-Done.
-Polyglot v2 should now be running in Docker.
-Access via webbrowser at https://{docker ip address}:3000
+Will take a few minutes to install.
+When complete, Polyglot v2 should now be running in Docker.
+Access via web browser at https://{docker ip address}:3000

 Your browser may not allow you to view the webpage because the ssl certs are not signed.
 You can allow this with Safari on Mac or you can open a private browser window and access.
 You can overide the use https setting in the ./dot-polyglot/.env file to overcome this, but you will have to manually edit each node server in the ISY and uncheck SSL.
 If required, edit the .env.example file in the ./dot-polyglot directory and save the file as .env.